 mixed salad leaves

 Preheat the oven to 240°C/220°C fan-forced.
 Cut the potato (unpeeled) into 1cm wedges.
-Divide the potatoes between two oven trays lined with baking paper.
+Spread the potatoes over the two oven trays lined with baking paper.
 Drizzle with olive oil, season with a pinch of salt and pepper and toss to coat.
-Spread in a single layer and roast for 25-30 minutes, or until tender.
-TIP: Cut the potatoes to the correct size to ensure they cook in the allocated time.
+Roast for 25-30 minutes, or until tender.
+TIP: Cut the potatoes to the correct size so they cook in the allocated time.

 While the potatoes are roasting, finely chop the garlic (or use a garlic press).
 Zest the lemon to get a pinch.
-In a medium bowl, combine the garlic, a small squeeze of lemon juice, the smoked paprika, brown sugar, salt and a pinch of chilli flakes (if using).
-Place your hand flat on top of each chicken breast and use a sharp knife to slice through horizontally to make two thin steaks.
-Add the chicken breast to the bowl with the marinade and toss to coat.
-Set aside.
+In a medium bowl, combine the garlic, salt, smoked paprika, brown sugar, a small squeeze of lemon juice, a drizzle of olive oil and a pinch of chilli flakes (if using).
+Place your hand flat on top of a chicken breast and use a sharp knife to slice through horizontally to make two steaks.
+Repeat with the remaining chicken.
+Add the chicken to the marinade and toss to coat.

 In a small bowl, combine the Greek yoghurt and a pinch of lemon zest.
 Season to taste with salt and pepper and set aside.
 TIP: Add as much lemon zest as you like, depending on your taste.

 In a large frying pan, heat a drizzle of olive oil over a medium-high heat.
-Add the chicken breast and cook for 2-4 minutes on each side (depending on thickness), or until lightly browned.
+When the oil is hot, add the chicken breast and cook for 2-4 minutes on each side (depending on thickness), or until lightly browned.
 Transfer to a plate to rest.
 TIP: The sugar in the marinade may caramelise slightly in the pan.
 This makes the chicken even more delicious!
 TIP: The chicken is cooked when it is no longer pink inside.

-Thinly slice the Portuguese-style chicken, if you like.
+Thickly slice the Portuguese-style chicken.
 Divide the chicken, potato wedges and garden salad between plates.
 Serve with the zesty yoghurt.